pataballapravallika/GTHackathon/README.md

 This project was built for the **GroundTruth Mini AI Hackathon** under the challenge:
 **H-003 | The AI Creative Studio (Generative AI & MarTech).**
+In modern digital marketing, brands spend days or even weeks designing variations of the same promotional images:

+Facebook ad creatives

+Instagram post variations

+Festive campaign graphics

+Product highlight ads

+Creative teams spend countless hours resizing, recoloring, re-styling, and rewriting captions for each variation.

+The Pain Point:

+This process is repetitive, slow, and expensive.
+If a brand needs fast turnarounds for promotions, their creative pipeline becomes a bottleneck.

+My Solution:

+I built Auto Creative Studio, a fully automated Generative AI system:

+👉 Upload a product image
+👉 Upload your brand logo
+👉 In seconds, receive 10+ ad-ready creatives + AI-written captions wrapped in a downloadable ZIP file.

+This turns a multi-day workflow into a 30-second automated pipeline.
 ---
+Expected Output for Marketers

+For the user:

+Input:

+Product image

+Brand logo

+Output (Automated):

+10+ high-quality ad creatives (SDXL-generated)

+Matching short ad captions (HuggingFace LLM)

+All creatives nicely packaged into a ZIP file

+Captions stored inside captions.txt

+These creatives can be used across:

+Meta Ads

+Google Display

+Social Media Posts

+E-Commerce Banners

+Seasonal Promotions

 ## ✨ Features
 - ✔ **Stable Diffusion XL (SDXL)** via Replicate for image generation